-Jose Adrian V. Freznosa and Bryann L. Gregorio was awarded the Quality Community Award of Excellence Medals by Quezon City Mayor Feliciano SB Belmonte Jr. at the Quezon City Hall.
+Jose Adrian V. Freznosa and Bryann L. Gregorio were awarded the Quality Community Award of Excellence Medals by Quezon City Mayor Feliciano SB Belmonte Jr. at the Quezon City Hall.

 Three 1st Place and One 3rd Place Gold Medals of Excellence in 12th Philippine National Skills Competition

-For the first time in history of the competition, three out of five competitors from the National Capital Region in the TESDA administered Philippine National Skills Competition were from MCCID.
-They are Aldrin Gabriel (Desktop Publishing), Dianne Barcelona (English Text Processing) and Glenn Ortega (Web Page Designing).
-Emil Zion Punzalan won 3rd place in Photography contest.
+For the first time in the history of the competition, three out of five competitors from the National Capital Region in the TESDA administered Philippine National Skills Competition was from MCCID.
+They are Aldrin Gabriel (Desktop Publishing), Dianne Barcelona (English Text Processing), and Glenn Ortega (Web Page Designing).
+Emil Zion Punzalan won 3rd place in the Photography contest.
 They will represent the country in the 7th International Skills Competition in Japan 2007.

 MCCID Director and Student Receive Excellence Awards